 1. Great source of trafffic for their blog

 One of the main points of blogging is to share your content with as many people as possible.
-Finding followers for your blog can frustrate you, especially if you are just starting.
+However, finding followers for your blog can frustrate you, especially if you are starting.
 With Pinterest, you can pin images on your board that directly link back to your site.
 This way, whenever anyone clicks on them, they end up on your blog.
-The more people visit your blog, the more traffic you get, and eventually, the more following you gather.
+Thus, the more people visit your blog, the more traffic you get, and eventually, the more following you gather.

 2. Brand awareness